indiana-university/rivet-icons/README.md

 </button>
 ```

-If a visual label is not desired (because the icon itself may be sufficient for the context), the text label should still be available to screen readers.
-Wrap the label with the [`.rvt-sr-only` class](https://rivet.uits.iu.edu/utilities/visibility/).
+In this case, even if a text label for sighted users is not wanted, it is required for screen reader users.

 ```html
 <button aria-pressed="true" class="favorite">